unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 24](Images/Figure24.png)

 14. After the parser has been added, we will proceed to uploading our [`us.population.csv`](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/us.population.csv) file.
 This file contains population estimates from [census.gov](https://http://www.census.gov/data.html) for all 122 cities for 1960, 1970, 1980, 1990, 2000, 2010,
     and 2015.
-This file will be used for our SQL queries.
-Click again on the `Parsers:CSV` dropdown.
-Then, click on the `Upload` button and then select the `us.population.csv` file.
+This file will be used for our queries.
+Click again on the **Parsers:CSV** dropdown.
+Then, click on the **Upload** button and then select the `us.population.csv` file.

    ![Figure 25](Images/Figure25.png)